rmammen/kelly-electric-solar-emf/docs/04-data-access-and-blockers.md

 # Data Access & Blockers

 The project ran against a hard external constraint: Kelly Electric's MEA grant required preliminary data collection to begin by **March 31, 2026**.
-Everything upstream of that deadline — site installation, remote-system access, and EMF data delivery — had to come together in time, and none of it did smoothly.
+Everything upstream of that deadline, site installation, remote-system access, and EMF data delivery — had to come together in time, and none of it did smoothly.

 ## Timeline of Blockers